 Colette Davis, MSPH, MS

-Colette Davis is third-year PhD student in Epidemiology at the University of Louisville.
+Colette Davis is a PhD student in Epidemiology at the University of Louisville.
 She has a Bachelor of Science in Biological Sciences from Mississippi State University, a Master of Science in Biology from Mississippi College, and a Master of Science in Public Health from Meharry Medical College.
-She is currently the President of the UofL Student Chapter of the Kentucky Public Health Association, KPHA.
+She has served as the President of the UofL Student Chapter of the Kentucky Public Health Association, KPHA.
 Colette is a member of Tau Sigma National Honor Society.
 She is interested in health disparities, socioeconomic factors, racial/ethnic disparities, the built environment, and nutritional factors as they relate to chronic and infectious diseases.
 She is also interested in how maternal factors influence pediatric adverse health outcomes.

 J. Glen Reid